CZ-NIC/knot/doc/reference.rst

   a ready KSK present when the zone is signed; the signal parameters are `zone name`, `KSK keytag`, and `KSK KASP id`.
-- ``dnssec-invalid`` – The signal ``zone_dnssec_invalid`` is emitted when DNSSEC validation fails; the signal parameters are `zone name`, and `remaining seconds` until an RRSIG expires.
+- ``dnssec-invalid`` – The signal ``zone_dnssec_invalid`` is emitted when DNSSEC validation fails, or when ZONEMD verification fails; the signal parameters are `zone name`, and `remaining seconds` until an RRSIG expires.

 ..
 NOTE::
    This function requires systemd version at least 221 or libdbus.